 - Embedded smart displays

 An SoC or system-on-chip is an integrated circuit that creates a micro computer on a smaller PCB (printed circuit board) which is then placed within a device, much like what’s in any smartphone.

 Household names like Raspberry Pi and Arduino are a low-cost kind of SoC, and can be used in smart displays.
 When a display is manufactured with an SoC, it is a plug-and-play device that content can be pushed to without any external media players.
 Let’s look at how this tech ended up in the realm of digital signage.

 System-on-chip is exactly what its name reveals.
 It has a graphical processing unit (GPU) to manage and boost graphic and video performance, for digital output to flat panel displays.
 Its central processing unit (CPU) reads and executes program instructions.
 Media is stored in random access memory (RAM), which allows data to be stored and retrieved very quickly, unlike ROM, EPROM, or flash memory which is read-only and stored sequentially.
-There are many components that are not necessary to memerize.
-Just know, an SoC is often a small mult-core processor on a chip that offers computing power similar to what is in a cell phone.
+There are many components that are not necessary to memorize.
+Just know, an SoC is often a small multi-core processor on a chip that offers computing power similar to what is in a cell phone.

 SoC in Digital Signage